How to Find Senior Care That’s Right for You

 According to the National Institute on Aging, long-term care helps seniors perform daily tasks, like bathing and meal preparation, whether they live at home or in a nursing home.
-Short-term care is assistance after an unexpected accident or illness that requires less than 12 months in a nursing home, assisted living facility, or adult daycare center.
+Short-term care insurance helps cover the cost of different types of care for up to 360 days.
+It can be used to recover from an illness or injury or to transition from living independently to receiving assisted care at home or in a facility.
 Medicare and Medicare Supplement insurance don’t cover long-term or short-term care that isn’t medical in nature.
-Medico Insurance Company offers a Short-Term Recovery Care policy that covers medical and non-medical assistance after an unforeseen accident or illness.

 Assisted Living vs. Memory Care